DinuGeorge0019/Polynomials_with_real_coefficients/README.md

 # Polynomials_with_real_coefficients
 This project contains modules for evaluating arithmetic operations with polynomials.

-Contains the following features :
+The following features are present along the modules:
 - addition of two polynomials
 - substraction of two polynomials
 - multiplication of two polynomials